|M.G. Piety has written an important social critique in the form of a series of vibrant essays about her chosen sport. Her main point is that figure

 Football League (NFL) under the administration of Roger Goodell has been bashed from many sides as the "No Fun League."
 Yet fun endures in

-fans alike with enthusiasm.
+infecting players and fans alike with enthusiasm for the sport.
 Which is not to take anything away from the success of grumps like Bill Belichick.

-game for any other reason, you should pack it up and go on to something else."
-Piety claims that too many people associated with figure skating
+playing the game for any other reason, you should pack it up and go on to something else."
+Piety claims that too many people associated

 - Eric v.d.
 Luft, author of How I Became a Life Master Playing the Weak No Trump